mmontag/chip-player-js/readme.txt

    '#define LITTLE_ENDIAN' in os.hpp and data type definitions in rartypes.hpp.

-   It is important to provide 1 byte alignment for structures in model.hpp.
-Now it contains '#pragma pack(1)' directive, but your compiler may require something else.
-Though Unrar should work with other model.hpp alignments, its memory requirements may increase significantly.
-Alignment in other modules is not important.
+   if computer architecture does not allow not aligned data access, you need to undefine ALLOW_NOT_ALIGNED_INT and define STRICT_ALIGNMENT_REQUIRED in os.h.
+Note that it will increase memory requirements.

    If you use Borland C++ makefile (makefile.bcc), you need to define BASEPATHCC environment (or makefile) variable containing the path to Borland C++ installation.

-   Makefile.unix contains both Linux and IRIX compiler option sets.
+   Makefile.unix contains numerous compiler option sets.
-   Linux is selected by default.
-If you need to compile Unrar for IRIX, just uncomment corresponding lines.
+   GCC Linux is selected by default.
+If you need to compile Unrar for other platforms, uncomment corresponding lines.

    2. Unrar binaries